QuinntyneBrown/EFFunkiness/README.md

 ## Funkiness

-This will normally throw an InvalidOperationException stating the Data Reader is open:
+The code below will normally throw an InvalidOperationException because while a DataReader is open, the Connection is in use exclusively by that DataReader.
+You cannot execute any commands for the Connection, including creating another DataReader, until the original DataReader is closed.

 ```csharp